ajwazir/End-to-end-ETL-ML-Tableau/README.md

 * `requests` --> arn:aws:lambda:eu-north-1:770693421928:layer:Klayers-p310-requests:3
 * `SQLAlchemy` --> arn:aws:lambda:eu-north-1:770693421928:layer:Klayers-p39-SQLAlchemy:14

-Or just import all the prerequistites from `ETL-Pipeline/Lambda-Function/daily_weather_forecast.yaml`
+Or just import all the prerequistites from [`ETL-Pipeline/Lambda-Function/daily_weather_forecast.yaml`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/ETL-Pipeline/Lambda-Function/daily_weather_forecast.yaml)

 ## 1.2.
 Usage

 ### 1.2.1.
 Setting up AWS Lambda functions
 I recommend creating a separate AWS Lambda function only for the current weather forecast, as this will be updated on a daily basis.

-Create the respective Lambda functions and copy the appropriate code from the ZIP-files in the folder /`Lambda functions` (don't forget to insert your MySQL endpoint and API credentials).
+Create the respective Lambda functions and copy the appropriate code from the ZIP-files in the folder [/`Lambda functions`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/tree/main/ETL-Pipeline/Lambda-Function) (don't forget to insert your MySQL endpoint and API credentials).

 The ZIP file contain the code for the Lambda function:

-- `ETL-Pipeline/Lambda-Function/daily_weather_forecast.zip` creates the DataFrames for the tables `current_weather_daily.csv`and `current_weather_hourly.csv` and loads the data into the AWS MySQL database, which is created by executing `set_up_project_5_aws.sql` in MySQL Workbench
+[`ETL-Pipeline/Lambda-Function/daily_weather_forecast.zip`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/ETL-Pipeline/Lambda-Function/daily_weather_forecast.zip) creates the DataFrames for the tables `current_weather_daily.csv`and `current_weather_hourly.csv` and loads the data into the AWS MySQL database, which is created by executing [`jam_database_setup_short.sql`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/jam_database_setup_short.sql) in MySQL Workbench.

 - Add your layer (see Prerequisites) to the function.
 - Create an EventBridge schedule.
 There is a short tutorial [here](https://www.youtube.com/watch?v=lSqd6DVWZ9o&t).